-Patient & Caregiver Needs in End of Life Care
+Patient & Caregiver Needs In End Of Life Care In Memphis, TN

 - Practical care and assistance.
 There may come a time when your loved one can no longer talk, sit, walk, eat, or make sense of the world.
 Daily activities such as, bathing, feeding, toileting, dressing, and turning may require total assistance and increased physical strain on the part of the caregiver.
 These tasks can be supported by in-home care provided by quality, loving staff at Caring Companions.

 - Comfort and dignity.
 Even when a person’s memory/dementia and cognitive functions have diminished, their capacity to feel loved or lonely, sad or secure, frightened or at peace remains.

 - Respite Care.
 Respite care can give you and your family a much needed break from the intensity of end of life caregiving.
 It will allow for the family caregiver to time to deal with the demands of their own personal life, meet with friends for support, watch a movie or simply have some quite time.
 Don’t hesitate to ask your hospice care provider for volunteer support to relieve you, reach out to an in-home care agency or a brief stay in a hospice care facility for respite care.

 The following are some things to consider before making the decision to take on end of life care of a loved one at home.

 - What is your loved one’s preferences for end of life care that include remaining at home with hospice care?